syncfusion-content/windowsforms-docs/WindowsForms/DocIo/Importing-and-Exporting.md

 Underline types and colors are ignored.</td></tr>
 </table>

-> _Notes: Currently Doc to Html conversion and vice-versa is not supported in Silverlight and Windows Phone 8 applications._
+N> Currently Doc to Html conversion and vice-versa is not supported in Silverlight and Windows Phone 8 applications.